Lindquist & Vennum

 Lindquist & Vennum LLP was a law firm of approximately 170 attorneys that provided corporate finance, transactional and litigation services for clients from offices in Minnesota, Colorado, and South Dakota.
 The firm was formed in 1968 when Lindquist, Magnuson & Glennon combined with Vennum, Newhall, Ackman & Goetz.
 As of January 1, 2018, the firm merged with and took the name of Ballard Spahr.

-Departments

-The firm's Corporate and Transactional Services department included the following practices: